batchley31/VBA-Challenge/README.md

 At the end of my code I am labeling each column of the values I am putting in.
 I put this last because it is the most simple part and put it at the end to set it and leave it.
 I also have a message box that pops up and tells me that the code is done running all of the calculations.

+#Sources

+Part of my code I hade help from a tutor Kourt Bailey, I spent an hour with him understanding how to write the calcualtions and using the variables to define